Titanium dioxide (TiO2) nanoparticles

 The properties of titanium dioxide

-Titanium dioxide has been used for a long time on a non-nano scale as a white pigment (combined with other dyes, it can therefore also be used to create a range of colors), in many products (paints, medicines, toothpaste, make-up, food (until 2020), etc.).
+Titanium dioxide has been used for a long time on a non-nano scale as a white pigment (combined with other colorants, it can also be used to create a range of colors) in many products (paints, medicines, toothpaste, make-up, food (until 2020), etc.).

-In paints for example, the particles of titanium dioxide called “pigmentary” are often mostly between 200 and 350 nm to obtain an intense white color.
+In paints for example, the “pigmentary” particles of titanium dioxide are mostly between 200 and 350 nm to obtain an intense white color.
 Above 350 nm, the texture is no longer uniform, but “granular”.

-With the progress of techniques and tools of metrology, scientists have however highlighted the fact that nanoparticles are contained in the pigmentary titanium dioxide (notably that used in the food additive E 171)1See in particular the references cited by Bettini S and Houdeau E, Oral exposure to titanium dioxide (TiO2) nanoparticles: from crossing the oral and intestinal epithelium to the fate and effects in the body, Biology Today, September 2014 :
+With the progress of metrology techniques and tools, scientists have highlighted the fact that nanoparticles are contained in the pigmentary titanium dioxide (including ones used in the food additive E 171)1See in particular the references cited by Bettini S and Houdeau E, Oral exposure to titanium dioxide (TiO2) nanoparticles: from crossing the oral and intestinal epithelium to the fate and effects in the body, Biology Today, September 2014 :

 – Titanium Dioxide Nanoparticles in Food and Personal Care Products, Weir A. et al., About.
 Sci.
 Technol., 46 (4), 2242-2250, 2012 (36% of particles with size <100 nm)